-Today’s children and families often have limited opportunities to connect with the natural environment.
+Nature-based learning is essential for children today.
+With limited opportunities to connect with nature, it’s more important than ever that they develop character traits such as empathy, compassion and understanding about how our environment impacts everything.
 Richard Louv called this phenomenon, ‘nature-deficit disorder’ in his book, The Last Child in the Woods, and opened the nation’s eyes to the developmental effects that nature has on our children.
 Louv documented how modern family life has changed dramatically in the last two decades…

 - Supports multiple developmental domains.